maris-svirksts/Lucky-Numbers-Game/README.md

 ### How to Test

+#### Running Tests

 To run all tests:
 1. Open your terminal.
 2. Navigate to the project directory.
 3. Enter the command `sbt test`.

-For running specific tests, use the test-only command followed by the test class name.
+For running specific tests, use the `test-only` command followed by the test class name.

+#### Code Coverage

+This project includes code coverage tests through [sbt-scoverage](https://github.com/scoverage/sbt-scoverage).
+To generate a code coverage report, follow these steps:

+1. Open your terminal.
+2. Navigate to the project directory.
+3. Enter the command `sbt coverage test`.
+4. After tests complete, you can generate the coverage report by running `sbt coverageReport`.

+The code coverage reports will be generated in the `<project-directory>/target/scala-2.xx/scoverage-report/` directory.

+The minimum code coverage is set to 80%.

 ## TODO

 - Improve existing tests: separate setup and logic better.
 - Write additional tests.
-- Clean up and polish the overal results: divide into multiple files, add, comments etc.
+- Clean up and polish the overall results: divide into multiple files, add comments, etc.